You’re never going to make an ad that doesn’t trigger someone.

 How you get that insight, and what you do with it, is what makes the difference.

 1. Know enough about programmatic tech

 You’ve got options when you’re buying programmatically, and the choices you make have an impact.
 Keeping on top of emerging trends in this space is key.
 You need people who know the tech side, and you need them to get to your target audience – not at surface level, but in detail.

-2. Put consumer insight in the driving seat.
+2. Put consumer insight in the driver’s seat

-Programmatic advertising leaves lots of room for optimizing.
+Programmatic advertising leaves lots of room for optimization.
 It’s automated, so you don’t have to go through people to switch things up.
 If you need to tweak your messaging, ad placement, or frequency, you can.
 How do you know if you’ve got the advertising mix right for your audience?
-Pair real-time analytics with what people are saying, and keep evaluating.
+You pair real-time analytics with what people are saying, and keep evaluating.

-In a fast-paced consumer landscape, brands need to ensure no budget is wasted, and identify where to focus their efforts next time around.
-There’s no escaping ROI – greater scrutiny over budgets brings greater accountability.
+In a fast-paced consumer landscape, brands need to ensure no budget is wasted and identify where to focus their efforts next time around.
+There’s no escaping ROI – greater scrutiny of budgets brings greater accountability.

 Track the effectiveness of your campaign from start to finish with the same combination of analytics and survey data.
 And if you want, you can probe further with tailored studies that assess your impact on real people.